KhaledAT/KhaledAT/README.md

 ### Want to see more?

 I've got a few more projects I could share if you're interested.
-If you're a recruiter or just curious about my work, feel free to contact me — I can always publish a few more of my projects if you need more insight.
+If you're a recruiter or just curious about my work, feel free to contact me, I can always publish a few more of my projects if you need more insight.